 We call the factors RAFPTI (Rating, Feedback, Performance, Time, Inventory).
 Here are the details:

-Seller rating (in %) that will reflect the total customer satisfaction rating given to the seller.
+Seller rating (in percent) that will reflect the total customer satisfaction rating given to the seller.
 This factor combined with the feedback score will allow merchants to obtain the “Featured Merchant” status, which is a preliminary condition in order to obtain the Buy Box.
-In most cases, merchants with over a 98% seller rating should expect to get “Featured Merchant” status.
+In most cases, merchants with over a 98 percent seller rating should expect to get “Featured Merchant” status.

 Total number of feedback reviews left by customers.
 New sellers that suffer from a relatively low amount of feedback (<100) will usually not obtain “Featured Merchant” status.
 We recommend reaching at least a feedback score of 200 in order to increase the chance of obtaining “Featured Merchant” status (usually will be a combination of a seller with over 200 feedback score and 97 percent-plus rating and over 3 months as active seller, and over $10,000 in accumulated transactions).

 Number of item returns, exchanges, chargebacks, claims, refunds, etc. If you maintain a high-performance ratio (less than 1 percent) you will either see a “Good” or “Excellent” status on your seller central dashboard.
 Getting a high ratio of returns/chargebacks/exchanges will most likely cause a “Poor” seller performance status, which will immediately deny any “Featured Merchant” status and will also put the account in suspension risk.

 Another key factor is the Shipping & Handling time (Amazon considers the total time from which the order has been placed until the actual order arrives to the customer) that the seller’s policy states.
 In order to gain higher visibility and chances to be featured in the Buy Box, a one to three business day shipping method should be offered as a standard at the very least.